 - Disinfect the area with bleach

 How to Spot Mold in Your Home

-Another key way to prevent mold removal cost is to spot mold growth early.
-The larger the infestation the more costly it will be to remove it all.
-Mold can hide behind your walls, under your carpets, behind your fridge; you need to be able to use your senses to detect the growing danger to your home.
+Another key way to prevent mold growth is to identify it before it has the chance to spread.
+The larger the infestation, the more costly it will be to remediate.
+Mold can hide behind your walls, under your carpets, and behind your fridge; you need to be able to use your senses in order to detect growing mold in your home.

-Mold has a distinct smell which most experts describe as "earthly must".
-That may seem vague, but it is commonly described as a rotting leaf smell which would smell out of place in most homes.
+Mold has a distinct musty scent.
+Some compare it to the smell of rotting leaves in late autumn.
 The smell will be strongest in rooms where the mold is growing.
-If the smell becomes apparent when you turn on your home AC unit or heating unit, then the mold is likely in that system.
-If you smell it but can't see it, it is likely under or behind something, so you will need to call in a mold inspection team.
-As we say above, if the smell all of a sudden began after an internal flood, the cost of the inspection would likely be covered by your insurance should there actually be mold and you file a claim.
+However, if the smell becomes apparent when you turn on your home AC or heating unit, then the mold is likely in that system.
+If you smell the mold but can't see it, it is may be under carpet, an appliance or behind a wall, so you may need to call in a mold inspection team to locate it.

 Getting Sick From Mold